Rowan-Strang/Add-to-Calendar/README.md

 - Fully self-contained — no reliance on third-party shortcut apps or additional helper shortcuts; everything runs in one seamless, easy to set up, native experience
 - Adds a relevant emoji to the event title
 - Share Sheet support — run the shortcut directly from any existing image or screenshot
-- multi-event output (when relevant)
-- Multi image input (from the share-sheet or menu)
+- support for multi-event output, and multi image input
 - Includes a summary and booking reference (if found) in the notes
 - Uses web search to find additional context like location address or event duration (if they aren't found in the screenshot)
-- Attaches the screenshot directly to the calendar event so you'll always have a record of the original event
-- Timezone support — events are created with accurate time zone information
-- Contextual menus — when run from the Shortcuts app directly, you're presented with a device-specific menu where you can upload screenshots, open the camera, report bugs, or navigate elsewhere before continuing
-- Smart and easy updating — once an event is added to your calendar, the shortcut checks GitHub for updates.
+- if a start time or date cant be identified or inferred the shortcut will prompt you to supply them
+- The Screenshot that is sent to chatGPT is also attatched to the newly created calendar event.
+This is great for barcodes and event tickets
+- Smart, Easy, and Unobtrusive update checks.
+API keys and User Preferences are stored in your iCloud Drive within the Shortucts folder. this way updates can be made to the shortcut without requiring any reconfiguring.
+Update checks run right at the end of the shortcut so they never get in the way of adding events and if there's no update to downloaded you'll never even notice they ran.

 > ⚠️ The screenshot is shared with ChatGPT.
 Please ensure you’re comfortable with its contents before running the shortcut.